 A boutique sells souvenirs, clothing for adults and children and outdoor equipment.

 The park is open year-round; entrance fees are payable at all times.
 The services offered vary from season to season.

 Recommended for campsites

 Parc national du Bic was created in 1984 to protect and showcase a representative segment of the ecosystems found along the south shore of the St. Lawrence Estuary.
 It is a coastal marine park that protects unique flora and fauna.

 Discover the beauty of this coastal park via 25 km (15 mi.) of trails, including a long walking area along the shoreline, reveal the great beauty of this coastal park.
-The lookouts of Saint-Fabien and Pic Champlain offer unique viewpoints.
+The Saint-Fabien and Pic Champlain lookouts offer unique viewpoints.

 Explore the park by bike!
 Over 15 km (9 mi.) of bike trails meander through the park, several of which are suitable for the entire family.
 These trails cross through various environments, from meadows to the seashore.

 Sea kayaking excursions on the St. Lawrence with Kayak Archipel du Bic are magical.
 You will observe typical marine and avian wildlife, approaching prudently so as not to disturb their activities.
 Sunset excursions are especially memorable!

 Escape the everyday and immerse yourself in the history, legends and stories of Le Bic.
 Find out how many of the islands in the estuary got their names, and learn about the history of navigation on the St. Lawrence River.

-Long before the arrival of European explorers, Aboriginal people roamed this land.
-Archeological digs have uncovered remains of several of their encampments, some dating back 8000 years, leaving no doubt as to the Aboriginal presence in Le Bic.
+Long before the arrival of European explorers, Indigenous people roamed this land.
+Archeological digs have uncovered remains of several of their encampments, some dating back 8000 years, leaving no doubt as to their presence in Le Bic.

-Parc national du Bic shelters thousands of seabirds as well as birds of prey, which can be observed from the Raoul-Roy lookout during the spring migration.
+The park shelters thousands of seabirds as well as birds of prey, which can be observed from the Raoul-Roy lookout during the spring migration.